How B Corp and Fairtrade certifications are creating a fairer world together

 Recognising Fairtrade in the B Impact Assessment

 In a certified Fairtrade nutshell, B Lab’s social and environmental business standards define how businesses can be a force for good.
-Based on stakeholder input, research, and established best practices, these high standards are the basis for B Corp Certification requirements as well as B Lab’s suite of impact measurement and management tools like the B Impact Assessment or ‘BIA’.
+Based on stakeholder input, research, and established best practices, these high standards are the basis for B Corp Certification requirements and tools like the B Impact Assessment or ‘BIA’.

 Given that Fairtrade certification is also based on a set of rigorous standards that incorporate a holistic blend of social, economic, and environmental criteria, companies can gain points in the BIA under questions related to the ‘Community’ impact area of the BIA, which looks at supply chain and sourcing practices, among other things.